cdewey/ConcoraCodeAssesment/README.md

 The database just reads and writes a JSON file.

 # TO DO

-- Have Express serve react
 - Add product form
 - Add product service
-- Button, Header, and Text color should come from a configuration route.
-Font style should also come from this method along with the a logo and company name.
-- Redux if time permits
-- General UI enhancements